 If you like to ride a ferry to work, this neighborhood may be for you. Ä¢¹½ÊÓÆµ's research revealed that 1.6% of the neighborhood's commuters ride a ferry to and from work each day, which is more than we found in 99.3% of America's neighborhoods.

 If you are planning to retire in Maryland, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to Ä¢¹½ÊÓÆµ's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Maryland, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.5% of neighborhoods in MD.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.7% of neighborhoods in MD.
 If a Maryland retirement is in your future, this neighborhood should be one of the places you visit.
-In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children and urban sophisticates.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for urban sophisticates.

 Did you know that the neighborhood has more Ukrainian and British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.5% of this neighborhood's residents have Ukrainian ancestry and 2.4% have British ancestry.